lucidrains/PaLM-rlhf-pytorch/README.md

 - [ ] write the memory in PPO to memmapped numpy file
 - [ ] get sampling with variable lengthed prompts working, even if it is not needed given bottleneck is human feedback
 - [ ] allow for finetuning penultimate N layers only in either actor or critic, assuming if pretrained
+- [ ] redo normalize to be able to have a masked version

 ## Appreciation